Terms of Reference

 Appointment to the NZSL Board

-The Minister for Disability Issues (the Minister) will recommend appointments to the Cabinet Appointments and Honours Committee after considering advice from a selection panel convened by the Office for Disability Issues.
+The Minister will recommend appointments to the Cabinet Appointments and Honours Committee after considering advice from a selection panel convened by the Ministry.

 Cabinet will be notified of the appointments to the Board.